pugur523/redy/README.md

 ### 🍃 No Lifetime Annotation Required

-The compiler uses a **Non-Lexical Constraint-Based Lifetime Checker**(**NLCBL**).
+The compiler uses **Control Flow Graph(CFG)** and **Static Single Assignment(SSA)** to do **Non-Lexical Constraint-Based Lifetime Checking**.
 This system is more flexible than Rust's while remaining safe.
 If the lifetime relationships are intuitive, the compiler can often infer them without requiring explicit annotations.

 ---